Cycling Slovakia – Why it Should Be Your Next Destination

 Dunajec River Gorge

-This was one of the best days of our whole 5-months Europe bike trip, a day full of marvel, an area of Slovakia you really shouldn’t miss when cycle touring here.
+This was one of the best days of our whole 5-month Europe bike trip, a day full of marvels, an area of Slovakia you really shouldn’t miss when cycling touring here.

-The path ends on the Southern tip of the Lake Czorstyn (Jezioro Czorsztynskie), a good-looking man-made reservoir.
-From there, there are two ways to get to Osturna, one brings you back in Poland, the other going through a Slovakian valley, both are nice, easy and short, about 10/12km to get to the Osturna area.
+The path ends on the Southern tip of Lake Czorstyn (Jezioro Czorsztynskie), a good-looking man-made reservoir.
+From there, there are two ways to get to Osturna, one brings you back to Poland, and the other goes through a Slovakian valley, both are nice, easy, and short, about 10/12km to get to the Osturna area.

-Osturna is a laid-back fairy-tale place with an interesting history and remaining sparkles of a unique culture, laying 700 meters above sea level amidst a gorgeous valley.
+Osturna is a laid-back fairy-tale place with an interesting history and remaining sparkles of a unique culture, lying 700 meters above sea level amidst a gorgeous valley.

 This nine-kilometers-long village is only inhabited by about 390 persons.
-Those persons are Rusyns, a diasporic ethnic minority group with a complex history and a fascinating architecture, 157 of its wooden structure are recognized as a national treasure.
+Those persons are Rusyns, a diasporic ethnic minority group with a complex history and fascinating architecture, 157 of its wooden structures are recognized as a national treasure.
 Riding through Osturna is a 10km long jump in a parallel universe.

 A few cozy and cheap accommodation options are available, together with a traditional bar and a small supermarket.

-The road goes uphill from here, heading south along a beautiful and solitary road towards the pass at 1,126msl, you’ll be having the first glimpse of the massive Hight Tatras before finally watching the Ždiar Pass from above.
-This is a bit of a sweaty-climb especially at the end, with slopes up to 9% (see map).
+The road goes uphill from here, heading south along a beautiful and solitary road towards the pass at 1,126msl, you’ll be having the first glimpse of the massive Hight Tatras before finally watching theย ลฝdiar Pass from above.
+This is a bit of a sweaty climb especially at the end, with slopes up to 9% (see map).

 Read more about Osturna and the Dunajec Gorge in these two in-depth articles:

-2 – The High Tatras from Ždiar Pass to Poprad – 35 km
+2 – The High Tatras from ลฝdiar Pass to Poprad – 35 km

 cycling tatra mountains